FarmBot-Docs/farmbot-software/v11/The-FarmBot-Web-App/sequences/sequence-commands.md

 * toc
 {:toc}

 Below are descriptions of all the commands you can use in a sequence.
-When using the web app, hover over the :fa-question-circle: icon in the top right of any sequence step to view usage information.
+When using the web app, hover over the <i class="fa fa-question-circle"></i> icon in the top right of any sequence step to view usage information.

 # Move
 The <span class="fb-step fb-move-absolute">Move</span> command instructs FarmBot to move to a new location.
 To use this command, first choose a **LOCATION**  from the dropdown.
 Options include: